Understanding North Carolina Gun Laws

-To apply for a concealed carry permit, you must complete the approved training course and then obtain an application.
+To apply for a concealed carry permit in Mecklenburg County, you must complete the approved training course and then obtain an application.
 This may be done in person or online, depending on your county.
 Take the filled-out application to the sheriff’s office with certification that you completed the course, identification, and proof of citizenship or your permanent residency.
 The sheriff will take two sets of fingerprints and you must sign a release for the sheriff’s office to review your mental health records.
 You will also be required to pay a fee.

 The sheriff’s office will review your application and conduct a background check.
 It may take more than one month to process your application.
 If you meet all of the requirements, the sheriff’s office will notify you by mail.

-Common Weapons Charges in North Carolina
+Common Weapons Charges in Charlotte

 While you have the right to own firearms as an adult, U.S. courts allow for this right to be limited in various ways.
 There are federal limitations as well as those imposed by state legislatures.
 If you violate a federal or state limitation, you will likely be charged with a crime.